jingwangjw/ElonTwitter/README.md

 ## Model
 * 21 features were generated including sentiment scores, search popularity and time variables
 * Trading volume precentage with customized window size was used as the label for the supervised learning task
-* Auto Regressive, Random Foreast, Xtreme Gradiant Boosting and Stacked model were trained
+* Auto Regressive, Random Foreast, Xtreme Gradiant Boosting and Stacked model were trained with random search
 * Cross validation and bootstrapping confidence intervals for performance metrics were applied